3geek14/Realms/Omnibus.md

 considered live and is able to inflict damage until it comes into contact with the ground.
 If an arrow or javelin hits you after it comes into contact with the ground it does no damage.
 It is the responsibility of the player wielding the bow or javelin to tell you not to take the blow.
-A player may also call "shaft" if they received an illegal hit from an arrow or javelin.The length of javelins and arrows are not subject to a spellcaster's weapon restriction.
+A player may also call "shaft" if they received an illegal hit from an arrow or javelin.
+The length of javelins and arrows are not subject to a spellcaster's weapon restriction.

 ## 3.8: Weapons Construction ## {#weapon-construction}